Protect the value of wood with proper treatment

 Buckman’s chemistry and expertise can help you protect the natural color, appearance, and brightness of your lumber, ensuring a high-value, marketable product.

-Buckman provides a number of services to the lumber industry.
+Buckman provides the following services to the lumber industry:

 - Efficacy testing to ensure product retention

 - Assistance with dip tank setup and calibration of feed equipment